Olympic Peninsula Road Trip: mountains, rainforests and beaches

 Alternative plan: if the Olympic Peninsula isn’t close enough when you’re visiting Seattle or Portland, check out Whidbey Island’s tide pools, or if you’re south, the Oregon Coast has a plethora of opportunities for them.

 The Olympic Peninsula is where the mountains literally meet the sea.
 What this means is that you can either hike hike or walk hike.
 For hardcore folks they can traverse the Olympic Mountains from all sides, climbing Mt.
-Rose or heading up out of Staircase by Lake Cushman.
-For those of us with kids, we’ve got some other options.
+Rose or heading up out of Staircase by Lake Cushman or doing Hurricane Ridge out of Port Angeles (see above).
+For those of us with kids or that want the best experiences without straining ourselves, we’ve got two great recommendations.

 The Hoh Rainforest is one of our favorite places because it makes us feel like we’re walking with gnomes.
 I know, silly, but when you’ve got little kids to entertain along the way, it’s nice to be able to look for gnomes.
 The Hoh is so dense with moss and fallen trees that it’s almost like another planet.
 The streams are full of algae and other plants; they look like alien rivers.
-Sol Duc Falls is also absolutely incredible for the lush forests and totally PNW experience in Olympic National Park.
+The Quinault Rainforest is also absolutely incredible for the lush forests and totally PNW experience in Olympic National Park.

 Tip: despite being called a temperate rainforest, the Hoh can actually be rather hot and dry.
 Be prepared with lots of water and the energy to carry little people, as the mugginess can be draining.

-And another thought if you want to go hiking with toddlers and younger: for younger kids, having an actual hiking child-carrier is very helpful and will make you all feel much better about your adventure when you realize how much more comfortable it is than just a standard baby pack, such as a Bjorn or Ergo.
+And another tip if you want to go hiking with toddlers and younger children: for little kids, having an actual hiking child-carrier is very helpful and will make you all feel much better about your adventure when you realize how much more comfortable it is than just a standard baby pack, such as a Bjorn or Ergo.
 Kelty Kids and REI both make great child-carrier hiking packs if you need to invest in one.

 There is, of course, far more to do and see on the Olympic Peninsula.
 Native American culture thrives in several areas, so watch for totem poles.
 The Twilight Saga was filmed on the OP and going out of Port Angeles and Forks, you can go on Twilight themed tours.
 There are some beautiful National Park lodges to visit or stay at from Lake Quinault or Kalaloch up to Lake Crescent.
 And camping!
 Everywhere!
 Seriously, you could do a two week vacation here easily and everybody in the family will have an amazing time.